Badrul Hisyam Abdul Manap

-Badrul Hisyam bin Abdul Manap (born 2 January 1997) in Batu Gajah, Merlimau, Melaka is a Malaysian competitive runner, competing in events ranging from 100 m to 400 m.
+Badrul Hisyam bin Abdul Manap (born 2 January 1997) in Kampung Batu Gajah, Merlimau, Melaka is a Malaysian competitive runner, competing in events ranging from 100 m to 400 m.
 He was the former Malaysian 100 m outdoor record holder with a time of 10.29 seconds.
 The wind measurement was a tailwind of 1.92 metres a seconds, within the legal limit of 2.0 m/s.

 At the age of 18, Badrul won the 100 m, 200 m and the 4 × 100 m relay titles at the 2015 ASEAN School Games.
 Just before the meet in Brunei, Badrul displayed his potential in October 2015 when he became the country's fastest 200 m runner ever posting 20.88 seconds at the UniMAP Open in Arau, faster than Mani Jegathesan's 1968 record of 20.92s.
 Unfortunately for Badrul, the time was set with a tailwind exceeding 2.0 m/s and cannot be recognised as a record.

 Badrul grew up in Merlimau, Malacca, where he took part in futsal and badminton, before his sprinting prowess was discovered.